 As the COVID-19 pandemic continues to spread across the world, one of the biggest challenges for businesses has undoubtedly been its response regarding employees.
 Similar to many other countries, Tanzania’s employment and labour laws did not quite envisage a COVID-19 or similar situation.
 In a recent circular, the Association of Tanzanian Employers (ATE) advised on a few measures that could be taken by employers in response to the ongoing crisis.
-In this update, we will address the ATE Circular,
+In this update, we will address the ATE Circular, what employers in Tanzania need to know in relation to COVID-19 and employment law, and precautions that they should take.

 ATE issued a circular on 18 March 2020 (the ATE Circular).
 Among other things, the ATE Circular provided as follows: